 The Columbia University Medical Center offers superb primary care to the Washington Heights community and also provides advanced specialty care to patients from throughout the country.
 Psychiatric services at the Columbia campus of NYPH include 50 inpatient beds, an outpatient department with 100,000 visits/year, a comprehensive emergency service with 3,500 visits/year, a child psychiatric clinic, and a consultation-liaison service.
 Construction on a new inpatient unit was completed in 2002, and new child psychiatry facilities recently opened.

 Columbia College of Physicians and Surgeons

 Now part of Columbia University, the College of Physicians and Surgeons was founded in 1767 and was the first school in North America to award doctoral degrees in medicine.
-'P&S' has developed extensive new facilities over the past few years, including the Hammer Health Sciences Center - a 20-story structure housing an excellent medical library, amphitheatre and teaching facilities.
-The medical school is considered to be among the finest in America, and has traditionally been one of the nation's primary sources of practicing doctors and researchers.
+'P&S' has developed extensive new facilities over the past few years, including the Hammer Health Sciences Center - a 20-story structure housing an excellent medical library, amphitheater and teaching facilities.
+The medical school is considered to be among the finest in America and has traditionally been one of the nation's primary sources of practicing doctors and researchers.

 The Columbia Psychoanalytic Center for Training and Research

 This Center, founded in 1945, was the first major psychoanalytic institute to be established in a university medical school.
-This step was taken with the belief that psychoanalysis and medicine would each benefit through a close relationship, with access to patients, facilities, teaching programs, and research opportunities.
+This step was taken with the belief that psychoanalysis and medicine would each benefit from a close relationship, with access to patients, facilities, teaching programs, and research opportunities.
 The Center is located in the New York State Psychiatric Institute.